-Strange things, though, musical trends and tastes… the advent of “alternative” rock, epitomized by the likes of Nirvana, had a sweeping effect.
+Strange things, though, musical trends; the advent of alternative rock epitomized by Nirvana had a sweeping effect.
 Next thing you knew, bands like Uncle Tupelo and Wilco were in fashion and carrying the “alt country” flag.
 By 1993, Johnson wanted back in.
 It took some doing, but he convinced Jason and the Scorchers to reunite – Hodges being the primary sticking point.
 But with Johnson and Baggs being every bit as into their newfound sobriety as Hodges was, he decided to go for it, especially since Johnson was proposing only a brief tour – two weeks, sticking close to home and playing friendly haunts.
 They rehearsed and rolled – and reaction from fans knocked the band on its collective ass.
 Two weeks, hell!

 Two years later, the band released A Blazing Grace to a strong reception from fans and critics, and toured yet again.
 They followed with Clear Impetuous Morning in ’96 and the live Midnight Roads and Stages Seen in ’98.

 In the years since, the band has seen ups and downs.
 Baggs passed away in July of 2012 after dealing with kidney disease.
 But Ringenberg and Hodges are still performing and recording, their work dwelling in quite different worlds.

 In September of ’08, the Americana Music Association honored JATS with its Lifetime Achievement in Performance Award.
 Calling the band “musical pioneers,” the AMA noted “generation after generation have fallen under this sing-songy definition of success in one way or another.
 But Jason and the Scorchers embodied all three prongs of the hypothesis.
 They were punk.
 They were country.
 They were rock… most of all, they were originals.”